-Etoposide is a chemotherapy drug and is also known by its brand name Etopophos or Vepesid.
-You might have it as a treatment for a number of different types of cancer.
+Etoposide is a type of chemotherapy.
+It is also known as Etopophos.
+It is a treatment for a number of different cancer types.

 This chemotherapy drug destroys quickly dividing cells, such as cancer cells.

 You usually have etoposide into your bloodstream (intravenously).
-Or you might have it has a capsule you take by mouth.
+Or you might have it as a capsule you take by mouth.

 Into your bloodstream